• Skip to primary navigation

 San Miguel de Allende: Safety Tips

-To help you have the best possible experience in San Miguel de Allende, I will list some of the best travel safety tips you should follow.
+To help you have the best possible experience while in San Miguel de Allende, I will list some practical travel safety tips that you can follow.

 • I highly recommend the chocolate tasting tours where you can learn about cacao and it’s history and usage in this magnificent town.

-• Don鈥檛 flaunt your valuables and never leave your valuables unattended.
+• Don’t flaunt your valuables and never leave your valuables unattended.
+Leave expensive jjewelleryand clothes at home.

 • Only use registered taxis or Uber, which is available in Mexico.